kpearson/vimfiles/README.md

 Several of the libraries used here behave subtely differently when using Macvim.
 Also, the MacVim binary is essential for the [YouCompleteMe] plugin.

-Unfortunitly MacVim requires the entirety of xCode (Command Line Tools is not enough, _sigh_).
+Unfortunitly MacVim requires all of xCode (Command Line Tools is not enough, _sigh_).

 Install [MacVim] via [Homebrew Cask].